Plenary and Panel Speakers

 Director, Property Delivery & Transformation

-Cabinet Office, Office of Government Property
+Office of Government Property, Cabinet Office

 Saurabh Bhandari was appointed Director, Property Delivery and Transformation, within the Office of Government Property (Cabinet Office), in May 2024.